angelolocritani/Rimworld-CorpseInfo/README.md

 A mod that adds a link to deceased pawn in order to access their info card even after death

+Also add the "Contents" tab to graves, otherwise you cannot select the contained body.

 Because it always annoyed me I cannot access the "Records" tab after pawns' death...

 ---